Joxebus/random-password-groovy-graalvm/README.md

 groovy dgm-reflections-generator.groovy
 ```

-### git-config reflections of generated class resources
+### custom reflections of generated class resources

-If for any reason you have problems with the `git-config` reflections, you can compile and create the reflections
+If for any reason you have problems with the custom reflections, you can compile and create the reflections
  with the generated sources.

 ```groovy